from napari_convpaint.conv_paint_model import ConvpaintModel

 'efficient_netb0': napari_convpaint.conv_paint_nnlayers.Hookmodel,

-'single_layer_vgg16': napari_convpaint.conv_paint_nnlayers.Hookmodel,
+'convnext': napari_convpaint.conv_paint_nnlayers.Hookmodel,

 'gaussian_features': napari_convpaint.conv_paint_gaussian.GaussianFeatures,

-'dinov2_vits14_reg': napari_convpaint.conv_paint_dino.DinoFeatures}
+'dinov2_vits14_reg': napari_convpaint.conv_paint_dino.DinoFeatures,

 We can print out the selectable layers like this: